Jobs at the Breast Cancer Fund

 To Apply Please submit a current resume, short writing sample (no more than two pages), and cover letter outlining your interest and qualifications to Sara Schmidt at email@example.com.
 Please put “Program and Policy Intern” in the subject line.
 Applications are reviewed on an ongoing basis and reviewed as they are received.
 No calls, please.

-The Science Education Intern will work on cutting-edge science translation projects.
+The Science Education Intern will work on cutting-edge science translation projects related to breast cancer and the environment.
 Our science education activities translate scientific information for a lay audience and explain its implications for individuals, communities, market-based activities and public policy.
 This position reports to the Science and Education Manager.

 The science intern will have the opportunity to contribute to a number of projects, depending upon the prospective intern’s interests and the organization’s needs.

-• Interest in environmental public health, women's health, breast cancer research, especially prevention
+- Interest in environmental public health, women’s health or breast cancer research focused on prevention